IgnitedIce/IgnitedIce/README.md

 - Dart
   - I love it so much, should be recognized more and not only as the main Flutter language
 - C
-  - You can't consider yourself a programmer without knowing C...
+  - You can't consider yourself a programmer without knowing C IMO
 - Shell scripting
   - Aweful syntax but infinite use-cases
 - Python